manubb/barbiche/README.md

 	attrValue: "lunchroom"
 });
 ```
 The returned document fragment can then be inserted anywhere you want.
-It will contains:
+It will contain:

 ```html
 <div class="my-class">